Skip to main content

 The Physical Sciences Division (PSD) and the University of Chicago are committed to supporting students throughout their educational journey.
 We encourage you to explore our website to learn more about financial aid for prospective and current graduate students in all forms.
 This includes but is not limited to: internal and external scholarship opportunities, grants, loan options, research or teaching assistantships, and much more.
 Additional details about fund sourcing at UChicago can be found here.

-Newly admitted students to the MSDS program are eligible for some merit-based scholarships on behalf of the Data Science Institute (DSI).
-Scholarship amounts will vary on a case-by-case basis.
+Newly admitted students to the MSDS program are automatically eligible for partial, merit-based scholarships on behalf of the Data Science Institute (DSI).
+Specific award amounts will vary on a case-by-case basis.

 • Can I get an application fee waiver for the MSDS program?